-Whilst the Borough ranks within the least 50% deprived local authorities in England in terms of overall deprivation, some entrenched pockets of socio-economic inequality persist within the urban areas of Maidstone town (for instance within the urban wards of Park Wood, Shepway South and High Street) with key segments of the Borough's population particularly vulnerable to the ongoing economic effects of Covid-19 such as unemployment and reduced earnings.
+Whilst the Borough ranks within the least 50% deprived local authorities in England in terms of overall deprivation, some entrenched pockets of socio-economic inequality persist within the urban areas of Maidstone town (for instance within the urban wards of Park Wood, Shepway South, Fant and High Street) with key segments of the Borough's population particularly vulnerable to the ongoing economic effects of Covid-19 such as unemployment and reduced earnings.

-The local Claimant Count - a key indicator of unemployment - has increased sharply following the outbreak of Covid-19, from 2.2% in March 2020 to 5.3% by September 2020, and we need to support those residents most susceptible to economic inactivity and labour market exclusion through targeted skills development, employability support, and over the longer term, by raising aspirations amongst people of all ages, inspiring them to realise their potential.
+The local Claimant Count - a key indicator of unemployment - has increased sharply following the outbreak of Covid-19, from 2.2% in March 2020 to 5.3% by September 2020, and we need to support those residents most susceptible to economic inactivity and labour market exclusion through targeted skills development, employability support, and over the longer term, by raising aspirations amongst people of all ages, inspiring them to access the labour market and realise their potential.

 Issues of social mobility are also prevalent amongst some groups of the local population (such as young people and adults) and this acts as a constraint to economic growth that this strategy seeks to address.

-The Borough has seen little change in socio-economic inequality over recent years, indicating that an alterative approach is needed to tackle often deep seated, intergenerational challenges and better connect the opportunities associated with a growing economy to our communities.
+The Borough has seen little change in socio-economic inequality over recent years, indicating that an alterative approach is needed to tackle often deep seated, inter-generational challenges and better connect the opportunities associated with a growing economy to our communities.
+The increased focus on health and wellbeing following the Covid-19 pandemic also has implications for the actions we need to take to ensure our local economy and communities remain resilient.

 Skills represents a key determinant of the success of people and places, and our analysis suggests that more of our residents hold no formal qualifications (8.8%) than the equivalent for Kent (7.8%), the South East (5.8%) and the rest of the UK (7.9%).
 The share of Borough residents holding higher level skills (i.e. NVQ4 and above) also falls behind regional and national averages, indicating scope for much improvement.
-Through this Strategy we want to work with partners to facilitate a dynamic and agile local skills ecosystem, to ensure that our communities - in particular young people - can access skills and employability support including specific opportunities for re-training, business start-up, and developing digital/e-commerce competencies.
+Through this Strategy we want to work with partners to facilitate a dynamic and agile local skills ecosystem, to ensure that our communities - in particular young people - can access skills and employability support including specific opportunities for retraining, business start-up, and developing digital/e-commerce competencies, working in partnership with key programmes such as the Kent Supported Employment Service.
 Improved skills and earnings prospects will also have wider knock-on community wellbeing and prosperity benefits, for instance by enabling local residents to enter the housing market.